 During the isolationist era (1641–1853) Nagasaki was the only city which traded

 with European countries.
-My city was the center of “Holland Study” (Rangaku) and knowledge
+My city was the center of “Holland Studies” (Rangaku)

-of Dutch spread in Japan.
-For this reason, I have a special interest in Dutch.
+and knowledge of Dutch spread in Japan.
+For this reason, I have a special interest

 Orandazaka

-from Flanders.
-In those days I did not know Dutch but I had some general
+Flanders.
+In those days I did not know Dutch but I had some general knowledge

-knowledge about the linguistic situation in Belgium, so he often explained
+about the linguistic situation in Belgium, so he often explained to me the

-conversations with his family in Flemish (one dialect of his region).
-It
+his telephone conversations with his family in Flemish (one dialect of his

-Some years ago, I compiled a list of the English words derived from Latin and
+and Catalan.
+Some years ago, I compiled a list of the English words derived

-Greek (etymology and the comparison between English and the Romance languages).
+from Latin and Greek (etymology and the comparison between English and the

-In 2003 I started learning Dutch and Frisian at the same time.
-Before discovering
+Romance languages).
+In 2003 I started learning Dutch and Frisian at the same